pscedu/psc-wpdocs/neocortex/reference-compilation.md

     srun: job 319618 has been allocated resources

 Singularity>
 Inside that shell, you will get to run the different validation and compilation commands.
-For example, for running a validate_only process:
+For example, for running aÂ validate_onlyÂ process:
 Singularity> python run.py --mode train --validate_only --model_dir validate

     INFO:tensorflow:TF_CONFIG environment variable: {}